 On the other hand, having the clickpad at the right of the keyboard is still un-ergonomic, and Asus hasn’t added Thunderbolt 3 on these 2019 updates, despite that fact that most alternatives have been offering it for years now.
 And speaking of past reminiscences, the 2019 GX531 and GX701 both only get up to 24 GB of RAM (8 GB soldered and one available expansion slot), and the GX531 still gets a single PCIe x2 M.2 storage slot, while the 17-inch models at least get two M.2 slots for storage.

 All in all, I expect the 2019 Zephyrus GX701 to turn some heads and attract quite a few potential buyers if the final products actually deliver at the performance, thermals and noise levels.
 This is not going to be a cheap-laptop by any means, but ultraportable gaming laptops have never been cheap, and those with a 17-inch screen squeezed inside a compact shell are even harder to come by and there’s no wonder will demand a premium.
-In fact, there’s only the MSI GS75 Stealth Thin you could consider instead, for the time being.
+In fact, there are only the MSI GS75 Stealth Thin, Razer Blade Pro and Gigabyte Aero 17 you could consider instead, for the time being.
 The 15-inch GX531, on the other hand, pales in the more competitive niche of 15-inch ultraportables, and its multiple quirks and lacks compared to the 17-inch variant sure don’t help its cause.

 Both the Asus ROG Zephyrus S GX531 GX/GW and the GX701 GX/Gw will be available in Q1 2019, with pricing and configuration details to be further announced.